California Poppy | The State Flower Swaying in the Gold Rush Wind

 Basic Information

-• Appearance: Delicate foliage with cup-shaped flowers around 5 cm in diameter.
-Flower colors include orange, yellow, cream, and pink.
+- Appearance: Fine, delicate foliage with cup-shaped flowers about 5 cm in diameter.
+Colors include orange, yellow, cream, and pink.

-• Blooming Season: Blooms from spring to early summer, opening during the day and closing at night or on cloudy days.
+- Blooming season: From spring to early summer.
+The flowers open during the day and close at night or on cloudy days.

 Cultural Significance Around the World

-In Japan, the California poppy was introduced during the Meiji period.
-Its Japanese name, Hanabishisou, originates from its resemblance to the traditional Hanabishi crest, a floral pattern used in family emblems.
-The flower is widely planted in parks and along roadsides, brightening landscapes with its cheerful colors.
+In Japan, the flower was introduced in the Meiji era.
+Its Japanese name “Hanabishisō” comes from its resemblance to the traditional Japanese crest “Hanabishi.”
+Today, it is planted not only in gardens but also in parks and along roadsides, brightening landscapes.

 Historical Background

-The California poppy was first recorded in the late 18th to early 19th century by the Russian botanist Johann Friedrich Eschscholtz, whose name was given to its scientific classification.
-It was introduced to Europe in the early 19th century, where it became a popular ornamental plant.
+The California poppy was first recorded in the late 18th to early 19th century by the Russian botanist Johann Friedrich Eschscholtz, whose name became the origin of the scientific name.

 Gardening Advice